steledama/lac/README.md

 An agent installed locally in the network where the MFP to be monitored is located.
 For each managed MFP in the network the agent:

-- Get and send relevant page counts to zabbix
+- Get and send relevant page counts to zabbix server

-- Get consumable levels

-- Send it to Zabbix server
+- Get consumable levels and send it to Zabbix server

 ### Zabbix server

+Zabbix has several features.
+We use a little part of them to:

-Display list of printers (hosts), show current supplies status and relevant page counts.
-Automatically allert for low supplies.
-View usage history
+- Display list of printers (hosts)

+- Show current supplies status and relevant page counts

+- Automatically allert for low supplies

+- View usage history

 ## What has been done and what still needs to be done (in development)